BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 ![Fig. 3.20: Knowledge representation product map](images/Knowledge_Representation_PM.png)

 Virtuoso, GraphDB, rdf4J, Apache Jena are bundles that include knowledge base, reasoning / query engines and  Java APIs.
 Pellet, FaCT++, and HermiT are reasoning engines that may be plugged into other products.
-Protégé and Topbraid Composer are knowledge editors; Topbraid Suite PoolParty and Semafora are integrated environments that include knowledge editors and runtime-components.
+Protégé and Topbraid Composer are knowledge editors; Topbraid Suite, PoolParty and Semafora are integrated environments that include knowledge editors and runtime-components.
 Examples for knowledge resources are WikiData, DBpedia, YAGO, CYC and GND.

 More products and details can be found in the appendix.